 The content you send to your subscribers can vary greatly depending on the skill level of your audience.
 So knowing what level to speak to them at can be extremely helpful for your campaigns.

 Segmenting by birthday is a nice thing to do for your subscribers, and it makes them feel special.

-By sending them special offers, or even just a simple “happy birthday” note, you can connect with them on a much more personal level.
+By sending them targeted emails with special offers, or even just a simple “happy birthday” note, you can connect with them on a much more personal level.

 As you can see in this example from Facebook, you don’t necessarily have to give them anything except a friendly greeting.
 After all, who doesn’t like to be remembered on their birthday?